LABI Logo Get Involved

 Teacher Quality: Support efforts to improve teacher quality, including policy changes to improve teacher preparation, in Louisiana.
 The classroom teacher is the single most important factor in and influence on students’ educational success, and LABI will work to strengthen the state’s professional teaching corps.

 Teacher Recruitment & Retention: Advocate for policies that address the teacher workforce shortage.
-Support efforts to offer a competitive salary—including dynamic compensation schedules to reward and retain highly-effective educators and incentivize educators to work in high-need subject areas, high-need areas of the state, and low-performing schools.
+Support efforts to offer a competitive salary—including dynamic compensation schedules to reward and retain highly effective educators and incentivize educators to work in high-need subject areas, high-need areas of the state, and low-performing schools.
 Support legislation that incentivizes districts to offer maternity leave for educators.
 Strengthen efforts to reduce barriers to entry into the profession while maintaining teacher quality.

 School Leadership: Support efforts to identify and recruit outstanding individuals with records of success into school leadership positions, especially principals and superintendents.
 Support alternative certification paths for principals that allow and encourage professionals and leaders in fields outside of education to consider becoming principals.